apptools-lab/AppWorks/extensions/iceworks-app/README.en.md

 # Iceworks Application Viewer

-It helps you preview your Universal Application, including the information of npm scripts, pages, components and node dependencies.
-It also supports quick installation or upgrade dependencies, adding new pages and components, and much more.
+Preview and manage your application from a framework perspective, including npm scripts, pages, components and dependencies, friendly for React and [Rax](https://rax.js.org/).

 ## Usage

-### Activate Extension

 ### Initialize panel

-After you install the Iceworks-APP plugin, an `Iceworks` icon will be added to your toolbar.
+After you install the Iceworks-APP plugin, an `Iceworks` icon will be added to your activity bar.
 Click it to enter Iceworks panel.

+The initialization panel appears if your current workspace is empty or ** isn't React/Rax application **.

 ![demo](https://user-images.githubusercontent.com/56879942/87553484-8e928980-c6e5-11ea-8183-a6ba7f4eae95.gif)

 ### Create a new project

-When you open an empty folder, you can create projects by Iceworks panel:
+When you open an empty folder, the initialization panel automatically invokes the create application process, which you can also invoke by clicking the Create Application button on the panel.

 ![demo](https://user-images.githubusercontent.com/56879942/87407459-c4a41080-c5f4-11ea-882e-d198afc35413.png)